 The Assay Group is engaged in the development and automation of test systems for screening and profiling of active compounds at various stages of drug discovery research.
 MALDI mass spectrometry (MS) enables a fast and, above all, label-free analysis technique.
 Time-consuming sample preparation steps are no longer necessary and even cell-based assays can be measured directly without separating the cells.
 Another advantage of this analysis technique is also the possibility to analyze many molecules in parallel in one run.
 Laboratory automation systems are used to achieve higher sample throughput and increase reproducibility.

 Applications include both mechanistic assays, where the substrate and product of the enzymatic reaction are known, and phenotypic screens.
 In phenotypic assays, the first step in method development is to identify target molecules that exhibit concentration-response dependence.

-The Analysis of NCE, NBE and Formulations group focuses on the analysis of new chemical and biological substances mainly by mass spectrometry.
+The working group "Analysis of NCE, NBE and Formulations" (NCE/NBE) is concerned with the directional, mainly mass spectrometric, analysis of new chemical and biological substances - as pure substances and in biological matrices.
 For this purpose, analytical methods are developed and validated specifically for active pharmaceutical ingredients or their dosage form.
 These studies enable, for example, decisions to be made on the stability and quality of active pharmaceutical ingredients to ensure safe use for humans.